-A car accident is one of those traumatic experiences that could happen to anyone.
-When someone you know has been in an accident, it’s understandable that you’ll want to say the “right thing.”
-They’re likely in pain, especially if the accident was serious, and stressing about how to put their life back together.
+When someone you know has been in a car accident, it may be difficult to know what is the “right thing” to say to help them feel better.
+They could be in pain, especially if the accident was serious, and they may be stressing about how to put their life back together.
 Many car accident victims are just thankful they survived the crash.

-If you’re not sure what to say, below are some ideas and some insight into what your friend, loved one, or acquaintance might be going through.
+If you’re not sure what to say, here are some ideas to help your friend, loved one, or acquaintance get through this tough time in their life.

-What Should I Say to Someone After a Car Accident?
+What to Say to Someone After a Car Accident

 Some people are afraid of what to say after someone has suffered a tragedy.
 You might be overwhelmed knowing you can’t take the pain away, especially if their car accident was very serious.
 However, don’t let this prevent you from reaching out.
 You don’t need to solve their problems—you just need to show you care.